BootCMS/clean-bootstrap/Scaffolding.md

 in the page header.

 All of the positions have fallback capacity; if there is no module to use, it will not create HTML with empty space.
-The page will shown exactly how it should, as without the module.
+The page will be shown exactly how it should, as without the module.